qddegtya/isomorphic-channel/README.md

 ⚠️ **listen to iframe context**

-> To break the `structured clone algorithm` limitation，We provide `cb.autoRun`, you need to use it to wrap your handler.
+> To break the `structured clone algorithm` limitation, we provide `cb.autoRun`, you need to use it to wrap your handler.

 ```javascript
 import { channel, cb } from '@atools/isomorphic-channel';